S1.E5.Shoe_Horn

 “I won’t.
 But I do want to know how things have been going between you two recently.
 You usually don’t tell me when I ask, but now we’re stuck in a car together.”

 “Everything’s fine.
 I only stay at his house every other weekend.
 Sometimes.
 We watch movies and go places.
-He’s nice to me.
+He’s nice enough.
 We don’t talk about Mom.”

 “Do you… keep anything over there?”

 “No. All I have is a room and a bed.
 It’s like a sleepover.
-He calls me ‘buddy’ a lot, just like you do.
+And he calls me ‘buddy’ a lot, just like you do.
 Sometimes he tries to throw a football around.
 That’s the only thing I don’t like doing.
 Just because he doesn’t like Mom doesn’t mean we don’t get along.
-I know he screws up sometimes, but he tries to make up for it.”
+I know he screws up or leaves town sometimes, but he tries to make up for it.”

-A little surprised, Wes hesitated before replying, “You’re… much more mature than I was at your age, at least about our… similar situation.”
+A little surprised by Jace’s candor, Wes hesitated before replying, “You’re much more mature than I was at your age, at least about a… similar situation.”

 “I know.
-I’ve been around your kid self, remember?”
+I’ve been ‘studying’ your kid self, remember?”

-“But, still, some adults make good parents, but not good partners.
-The way your dad treated my sister when you were younger, maybe before you can remember… I can’t forgive him for that.
-And she really should change your last name to her own.”
+“Some adults make for good parents, but not good partners.
+The way your dad treated my sister when you were younger, before you can really remember… I just can’t forgive him for that.
+I still say she should change your last name to her own.”

 “Jace Elaine?
 Ew.
 That doesn’t sound right.
 Not at all.
 Can we stop talking about this now?
-Every time you bring up my dad, you just get angry.”
+Every time you bring up my dad, you eventually get angry.”

-Taking advantage of the lull and hoping to change the subject before Wes might have started talking about his dad again, Jace thought of something to talk about.
+Taking advantage of the lull and hoping to change the subject before Wes might have started raving about his dad once more, Jace quickly threw something out there.

-“So, um… I saw a few episodes of the old Rugrats, and I was wondering… So, Angelica can understand and talk to both the babies and the parents, right?”
+“So, um… I saw a few episodes of Rugrats, and I was wondering… You know how Angelica can understand and talk to both the babies and the parents?”

 “Yeah.
 That’s how things work in that universe.”